richsoni/vim-intermezzo/README.md

+## inTERMezzo.vim

-## inTERMezzo.vim: some short connecting instrumentation for the [terminal] mode in neovim.
+some short connecting instrumentation for the [terminal] mode in neovim.

 # Motivation